-The Biblical builder of the arc dominates the boys’ Top Ten in the US.
+The Biblical builder of the ark dominates the boys’ Top Ten in the US.
 From #9 in the year 2009, it rose to #1 from 2013 to 2016.
-And while it’s fallen since then, it’s only tumbled to #2, where it has stayed from 2017 through 2020.
+And while it’s fallen since then, it’s only tumbled to #2.
+It has remained the second most popular name for boys in the US from 2017 through 2022.

-- Combine a modern sound with significant history.
+• Combine a modern sound with significant history

-- Feel stylish, short, and nickname-proof.
+• Feel stylish, short, and nickname-proof

-ASA (#507)
+ASA (#451)

 Another Old Testament name, Asa means healer in Hebrew.
 It sounds like Ace, a modern favorite that mixes references to tennis, World War II heroes, and playing cards.